sitepress/website/pages/basics/traversal.html.md

 end
 ```

-When the `site.resources` method is called the rules from `manipulate` are applied.
+When the `site.resources` method is called, the rules from `manipulate` are applied.

-If you want to add or remove resources from the manipulate method, just add the second `resources` argument to the `manipulate` block:
+If you want to add or remove resources from the manipulate method, you can simply add a second `resources` argument to the `manipulate` block:

 ```ruby
 site = Sitepress::Site.new(root_path: "/my/site")